andalugeeks/andaluh-discord/README.md

 ## Usage

-The bot comes with 4 slash commands (starting with /)
+The bot has 4 slash/application commands (type '/' to view them).

 * `/an`: Get Andalûh EPA standard transliteration (using 'ç')
 * `/anz`: Andalûh EPA Zezeo transliteration